Croydon: Modern Croydon

 In 2007, events were held under the label of Croydon Exp07 to promote billions of pounds of promised projects, including swimming pools and a library.
 However, plans for a new shopping centre, to be called Park Place, had already been abandoned amid a scandal about cash for peerages.
 Also abandoned were plans for an arena near the East Croydon station, after a compulsory purchase order was rejected in 2008 at Cabinet level.

 On 22 November 2011, then Mayor of London Boris Johnson announced £23m of additional funding to help redevelop the town at the Develop Croydon Conference.

 Several apartment developments, for instance Altitude 25 (completed 2010), have been built in recent years, and several more are being built or planned.
 The construction of Saffron Square, which includes a 43-storey tower, began on Wellesley Road in 2011 and was completed in 2016.
 Other developments with towers over 50 floors high have been given planning approval.
 These include the 54-storey "Menta Tower" in Cherry Orchard Road near East Croydon station, and a 55-storey tower at One Lansdowne Road, on which construction was set to begin in early 2013.
 The latter is set to be Britain's tallest block of flats, including office space, a four-star hotel and a health club.

-In May 2012 it was announced that Croydon had been successful in its bid to become one of twelve "Portas Pilot" towns, and would receive a share of £1.2m funding to help rejuvenate its central shopping areas.
+In May 2012 it was announced that Croydon had been successful in its bid to become one of twelve "Portas Pilot" towns and would receive a share of £1.2m funding to help rejuvenate its central shopping areas.

 In November 2013, Central Croydon MP Gavin Barwell gave a presentation at a public meeting on the Croydon regeneration project, detailing various developments underway due to be completed in coming years.

-On 26 November 2013, Croydon Council approved a redevelopment of the Town Centre by The Croydon Partnership, a joint venture by The Westfield Group and Hammerson.
+On 26 November 2013, Croydon Council approved a redevelopment of the Town Centre by The Croydon Partnership, a joint venture by the Westfield Group and Hammerson.
 London Mayor Boris Johnson approved the plan the following day.
 The Croydon Advertiser listed the approval as an "Historic Night for Croydon".

 At Ruskin Square, a Boxpark made of sea containers opened in 2016 as a temporary measure until new buildings are constructed for shops, offices and housing.
 The London Evening Standard said that this and other developments were reviving the town which was in the process of gentrification.

 Future

-A Croydon Vision 2020 plan was drawn up by the borough after a 1999 study by town planning consultants EDAW.
+A Croydon Vision 2020 plan was drawn up by Croydon Council after a 1999 study by town planning consultants EDAW.
 The plan includes new office blocks, apartment buildings, shopping centres and other developments, some of which have already been built.
 More than 2,000 new homes are planned.

 A redeveloped Fairfield Halls has been planned to be the linchpin of a cultural quarter encompassing nearby College Green.
 Plans include an art gallery, a new college, shops and offices, with a multi-storey car park set for demolition to make space for 218 homes.